 Electricity from land-based wind is cost-competitive, particularly when emissions are factored into conventional fuel prices.
 Offshore wind projects have the potential to greatly increase wind’s contribution if the cost can be reduced.
 To capture the potential of wind on land and offshore, electricity networks will need upgrading to accommodate the capacity and to manage the added variability.
 Increasing the contribution of wind requires R&D to reduce cost and increase performance.
 In particular, work is needed to understand the complex forces acting on offshore wind turbines, to improve wind modelling for design and integration of wind plants into the grid, and to explore new materials for turbines in offshore and cold environments.

-The mission of the Implementing Agreement for Co-operation in the Research, Development and Deployment of Wind Energy Systems (Wind IA) is to stimulate co-operation on wind energy R&D and to provide high-quality information and analysis to member governments and industry leaders.
+The mission of the ETI focusing on wind (Wind) is to stimulate co-operation on wind energy R&D and to provide high-quality information and analysis to member governments and industry leaders.
 This is achieved by assessing recent technology developments, deployment best practice, market uptake, and policy instruments.
 There are 21 Contracting parties, including Mexico, and two Sponsors.

 By 2010, 11 such RP were issued.
 The rigorous review and approval process for each RP addresses key issues using a common approach.
 As a result, the wind industry, researchers, governments, and policy makers find them very useful.